aarnphm/morph/docs/content/ProblemStatementAndGoals/ProblemStatement.md

 their thoughts onto papers.
 This requires a step beyond pure conversation partners, an interface that induces both planning and modelling of ideas.

-Given these challenges, `tinymorph` doesn't seek to be a mere tools for rewriting text. `tinymorph` aims to explore alternative interfaces for text generations models to extend our cognitive abilities.
+Given these challenges, `morph` doesn't seek to be a mere tools for rewriting text. `morph` aims to explore alternative interfaces for text generations models to extend our cognitive abilities.
 This means developing spatial and visual interfaces that allow for non-linear exploration of information and ideas, through writing.